mmore500/game-of-it/day-2/README.md

 **Challenge:**
 Can you make a game that tests how many total times the user can press the `j` and/or `k` keys in ten seconds?
 Can you make it so that pressing other keys makes you loose points?
-Hint: the frame rate is 60 frames per second, so how many times do you need to go through the outer loop.
+Hint: the frame rate is 60 frames per second, so how many times do you need to go through the outer loop?

 **Challenge:**
 Open back up your `catimation.py` file... can you make the user control the movement of the cat image with the `w` (up), `a` (left), `s` (down), and `d` (right) keys?